citp/privacy-policy-historical/s/sc/sch/schweser.com.md

 We use referral information to send those individuals you refer information about our company or our subsidiaries, as well as promotional material from our partners.
 This information may be aggregated and used by our internal departments to develop and refine our products and services.
 This information may be shared with other companies who may want to contact referred individuals.
 Referred individuals may opt-out of receiving future mailings, see _Choice/Opt-Out/Update_ below.

 If you provide us with your mailing address or telephone number, we and our partners may use this information to alert you to product upgrades, special offers, updated information, and new services.
-If you provide your e-mail address, we may contact you via e-mail as well.
+If you provide your email address, we may contact you via email as well.

 In addition, in connection with an assignment, sale, joint venture, or other transfer or disposition of some or all assets of schweser.com, or its affiliated entities, you agree that we can accordingly assign, sell, license, or transfer to third parties any information, including personally identifying information, you have provided to us.